SimonIsCoding/get_next_line/README.md

-The order of your onditions matters !
+The order of your conditions matters !